Latte: Latent Diffusion Transformer for Video Generation: Experiments

 \subsection{Extension to text-to-video generation}

-Towards exploring the potential capability of our proposed method, we extend Latte to text-to-video generation.
+To explore the potential capability of our proposed method, we extend Latte to text-to-video generation.
 We adopt the method shown in Fig. \ref{fig_architecture} (a) to construct our Latte T2V model.
 Sec. \ref{ablation_study} mentions that leveraging pre-trained models can facilitate model training.
-Consequently, we utilize the weights of pre-trained PixArt-$\alpha$ ($512 \times 512$ resolution) \citep{chen2023pixart} to initialize the parameters of the spatial Transformer block in the Latte T2V model.
-Since the resolution of the commonly used video dataset WebVid-10M \citep{webvid} is lower than $512 \times 512$, we train our model on a high-resolution video dataset Vimeo25M proposed in~\citep{wang2023lavie}.
-We train our T2V model on a subset of these two datasets, which contains approximately 330,000 text-video pairs.
-We compare with the recent T2V models VideoFusion \citep{VideoFusion} and VideoLDM \citep{blattmann2023align} in terms of the visual quality in Fig. \ref{fig_t2v}.
-It demonstrates that our Latte can generate comparable T2V results.
-More results can be found on our \href{https://maxin-cn.github.io/latte_project/}{project website}.
-Furthermore, we select 2,048 sampled videos for calculating FVD and FID scores.
-The resulting FVD and FID values are 328.20 and 50.72, respectively.
+Consequently, we utilize the weights of pre-trained PixArt-$\alpha$ ($512 \times 512$ resolution) \cite{chen2023pixart} to initialize the parameters of the spatial Transformer block in the Latte T2V model.
+Since the resolution of the commonly used video dataset WebVid-10M \cite{webvid} is lower than $512 \times 512$, we train our model on a high-resolution video dataset Vimeo25M proposed in~\cite{wang2024lavie}.
+We compare with the recent T2V models, including VideoFusion~\cite{VideoFusion}, VideoLDM~\cite{blattmann2023align}, VideoCrafter~\cite{he2023latent}, CigVideo~\cite{hong2022cogvideo}, HiGen~\cite{higen}, and OpenSoraPlan~\cite{lin2024open} using the quantitative metrics established by VBench \cite{huang2024vbench}, as shown in Table \ref{tab:vbench}.
+It demonstrates that Latte can generate comparable T2V results.